rfns/port/README.md

 ### Source Control Context Menu

-* __Re-export this Item__: Forces the current item to be exported to the repository overwriting it's current matching source code.
+* __Export This Item__: Forces the current item to be exported to the repository overwriting it's current matching source code.
-* __Re-import this Item__: Forces the current item to be imported to the project overwriting it's current matching project item.
+* __Import This Item__: Forces the current item to be imported to the project overwriting it's current matching project item.
 * __Run Tests Associated to this Item__: Only available if there's an associated test.
 If it does, runs the test atomically.

 ## TODO